digi-embedded/meta-digi/README.md

 authentication failure.
 * If TrustFence (TM) image encryption support is enabled, the uSD image will boot a signed U-Boot only.
+* Firmware update
+  * Updating from a microSD card is not supported, only from local partitions (e.g. the 'update' partition) or from external USB memory devices.
+  * The software update package must be located in the root level of the update media (subfolders are not yet supported).
+* Cloud Connector
+  * Remote file system management fails with long file names and paths (over 255 characters).
+  * Data points are always sent to the server although data service is disabled.

 ## Digi ConnectCore 6UL

-* In the Bluetooth interface, the UART hardware flow control doesn’t work properly.
-To work around this problem the UART is configured without hardware flow control at 115200 bps, reducing the maximum throughput of this interface.
+* The UART connected to the Bluetooth chip on early versions of the ConnectCore 6UL system-on-module (hardware version < 4) cannot properly execute flow control.
+To work around this issue, UART1 of these SOM versions has been configured to operate at 115200 bps and without hardware flow control, reducing the maximum throughput of this interface.
-This problem will be corrected in newer revisions of the hardware.

 ## Digi ConnectCore 6